mendix/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2-properties.md

 * The **Multi** type support selecting several rows at the time

 {{% alert color="info" %}}
-Current versions of data grid support only “in-memory” selection.
+Data grid currently supports only in-memory selection.
 This implies some limitation which allows selecting only visible rows.
-If you change data grid page or reload browser window selection will be cleared.{{% /alert %}}
+If you change a data grid page or reload the browser window, then selection will be cleared.{{% /alert %}}

-#### 2.1.4 Selection method
+#### 2.1.4 Selection Method

 This property specifies the method of selection.
-The “Checkbox” method adds a checkbox to the beginning of the row, which acts as the primary way to select the row.
-The “Row click” method, as it's name suggests, makes the whole row clickable and clicking on a row makes it selected.
+The **Checkbox** method adds a checkbox to the beginning of the row, which acts as the primary way to select the row.
+The **Row click** method makes the whole row clickable; clicking on a row makes it selected.

-#### 2.1.5 Show (un)check all toggle
+#### 2.1.5 Show (Un)check All Toggle

-{{% alert color="info" %}}This property is available only when **Selection method** is set to “Checkbox” in combination with **Selection** “Multi”.{{% /alert %}}
+{{% alert color="info" %}}
+This property is available only when **Selection method** is set to **Checkbox** in combination with **Selection** > **Multi**.
+{{% /alert %}}

-When set to “Yes”, the data grid displays a checkbox in the header that, when checked, selects all visible rows.
-Unchecking it will clear the selection.
+When set to **Yes**, the data grid displays a checkbox in the header that, when selected, selects all visible rows.
+Clearing it will clear the selected rows.

 ### 2.2 Columns Tab